 - Dizziness or fainting

 Symptoms of heat stroke:

-- Warm, dry skin with no sweating
+- Warm, dry or moist skin

 - Strong and rapid pulse